 - If all goes well, offer the pups a porridge meal four times a day.

 Follow these tried and true do's and don'ts for a successful start.

-- Dog Food Advisor explains many puppies are unable to digest lactose and will develop debilitating diarrhea as a result.
+- Don't be tempted to give the puppies cow's milk.
+Dog Food Advisor explains many puppies are unable to digest lactose and will develop debilitating diarrhea as a result.

 - Do make the gruel more watery if the puppies are slow to catch on to lapping.

 - Don't leave food down for hours at a time on hot days.
 It's better to offer a lesser amount and replace with fresh every few hours than let food spoil in the heat.